lsha49/FairEdu/README.md

-# Towards fairer education via dataset balancing
+# Towards fairer education by dataset balancing
 An python repository to perform educational dataset balancing applied in submitted paper in @todo.

 Download this repository with `git clone` or equivalent.